"*" indicates required fields

 All tenants in the UK must be given some form of notice if you want to end their tenancy.
 The length of that notice depends on what kind of tenancy they have and why they are being asked to leave.
 Here we take a look at some of the most common scenarios.

-If you’re a landlord looking to sell a rental property we can buy it from you.
+If you’re a landlord looking to sell a rental property, including selling a house with tenants. we can buy it from you.
 We can buy the property using our own cash funds.
 This means there is not a property chain, so you can sell your house fast and complete the sale on the day your tenants leave.

 If you have tenants in a buy-to-let property that you do not live in, it’s most likely they will have signed an assured shorthold tenancy (AST).
 If that tenancy agreement has a fixed term and your tenants are still within it, you can’t ask them to leave unless they have broken it in some way.
 Fixed terms are usually one year with a six month break clause, which either side can activate as long as they give the correct notice.